AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-48857-unable-to-save-changes-after-editing-with-pagebuilder.md

 <u>Steps to reproduce</u>

-1. Login to the Admin website.
+1. Log in to the Admin website.
 1. Navigate to **[!UICONTROL Content]** > **[!UICONTROL Elements]** > **[!UICONTROL Pages]** to create an empty CMS page.
 1. Run this SQL script to set the following **[!UICONTROL Content]** field value: